Pricing, rates and commissions

 Download How to Price your product.

 Why pay commission?

-Commission is a type of payment for a service provided to your business.
+Commission should be considered as a marketing expense and is a type of payment for a service provided to your business.
 For tourism, the service is the introduction of a customer to your business that leads to a sale.